-Product development is never done for its own sake, but is always done as part of a business of some kind, whether it is a question of market pull or technology push.
+Product developmentis never done for its own sake, but is always done as part of a business of some kind, whether it is a question of market pull or technology push.

-At time A there is identified, or prognosticated, a business opportunity at time B. The market value varies over time (the solid curve) for the product that was identified at A to have a market potential at B. There are several possibilities.
+The figure shows the principal requisites for product development At time A there is identified, or prognosticated, a business opportunity at time B. The market value varies over time (the solid curve) for the product that was identified at A to have a market potential at B. There are several possibilities.

-1. A < B, as in the figure.
+A < B, as in the figure.
 This case requires looking into the future, to predict/guess what the market will look like.
 We have an uncertainty that must be handled by flexibility and adjustment (reorientation) to shifting circumstances.
 There is uncertainty about market potential, if the product can be technically realized at the right cost, about end price to customer, etc. All this taken together makes it impossible to plan the project work in any detail since we here enter unknown territory.

-2. A = B. Now we are in a hurry if we want to capitalize on the opportunity.
+A = B. Now we are in a hurry if we want to capitalize on the opportunity.

-3. A > B. Market has been there for some time and one or several actors are active on the market.
+A > B. Market has been there for some time and one or several actors are active on the market.

 In all three cases time is important.
 We must have the right tempo!
 The product must be made available to the market at the right time with as much as possible of the qualities that users value and appreciate.